SimplyDo/yourcarry-source/contents/items/Swedish-Firesteel/index.md

 Swedish Fire Steel makes 3,000-Degree C sparks even when wet.
 Makes fire building easy in any weather, at any altitude.

-You'll be happy to have one as one of the few post apocalyptic survivors.
+You'll be happy to have one on you when the zombie apocalypse finally strikes.